Complete Guide To Ant Keeping

 To answer this important question, we first need to understand the difference between fully claustral and semi-claustral queens.

-A fully claustral ant is “a type of queen ant that is able to start a new colony without needing to forage for food”.
-That’s because this particular type of queen is able to use the nutrients she already has in her body to feed herself and her first few generations of offspring.
+A fully claustral ant is _"a type of queen ant that can start a new colony without needing to forage for food."
+This particular type of queen is able to use the nutrients already in her body to feed herself and her first few generations of offspring.

 This useful characteristic allows the queen to establish a new colony in a location where food is not readily available, increasing the chance of surviving the founding period.